 Civilian criminal convictions are particularly problematic for members of the military because you will have to deal with two justice systems – the Colorado criminal justice system and the military administrative justice system.
-If you are a member of the military living in Fort Carson or Colorado Springs who has been charged with domestic violence or DUI, you should contact a criminal defense attorney right away.
+If you are a member of the military living in Fort Carson or Colorado Springs who has been charged with domestic violence or DUI, you should contact a military criminal defense attorney right away.

 As a member of the military, you should hire someone who has experience representing members of the armed forces in civilian courts.
 I am proud to serve those who serve our country.
 I understand the special concerns of military personnel, and I work closely with my military clients to help them protect their rights and their careers.
-To learn more about my criminal defense practice and career, click here.
+To learn more about my military criminal defense practice and career, click here.

 While I cannot represent you in punitive action initiated by the military under the Uniformed Code of Military Justice (UCMJ), I can defend you against charges in civilian court.
 Remember that a successful defense in a civilian court can protect you against the military justice system.
-Do not jeopardize your military career by working with an inexperienced attorney.
+Do not jeopardize your military career by working with an inexperienced military criminal defense attorney.
 Contact me today to discuss your rights.